 If you give us your proxy to vote your shares of common stock, we will be authorized to vote your shares of common stock, but only in the manner you direct.
 You may direct us to vote for all, some or none of the Director Nominees.
-You may also direct us to vote your shares of common stock for or against the proposal to ratify and approve the appointment of Ernst & Young LLP as our independent registered accounting firm for the fiscal year ending December 31, 2012.
+You may direct us to vote your shares of common stock for or against the say-on-pay proposal and the proposal to ratify and approve the appointment of Ernst & Young LLP as our independent registered accounting firm for the fiscal year ending December 31, 2013.
+You may direct us to vote your shares of common stock for one, two or three years of say-on-pay vote frequency with respect to the frequency proposal.
 You may also abstain from voting.